 ~Hans Christian Anderson

-It is a sad reality that many people due to their circumstances have no choice but to ‘work for a living’.
-In other words, they have to work to feed themselves and their families.
-For example, right now, a little distance from our home, there are people working on repairing the road outside our home.
-They’re poor, daily workers who obviously have no choice but to work in these hard and dirty conditions.
+It is a sad reality that due to their circumstances, many people have no choice but to work for a living.
+They have to work to provide the basics for themselves and their families.
+For example, right now, a little distance from our home, there are people working on repairing a road.
+They are poor, daily workers who have no choice but to work in these hard and dirty conditions.
 They’re working for a living.

 So don’t ‘settle’ in your relationship with your spouse, children and family.
 Work on bringing freedom and sunshine in to your ‘little flowers’.
 It’s the little gestures like a cup of tea when you need one, or an unexpected break from taking care of the kids, that make a big difference.
 It’s the ‘Perhaps you’re right’, the ‘I messed up – forgive me’, the ‘I understand the way you feel’ and the “I miss you’ and the all-important but so infrequently stated ‘I love you’ that make our lives together so much more than ‘just living.’